 - Click Copy

-- Check the Start at slide check box to type in the slide number at which the scene opens.
+- If you have configured slides, check the Start at slide check box to type in the slide number at which the scene opens.

 - Check the Open in presentation mode check box for the scene to open in presentation mode.

-- Click the email, Facebook, X, or LinkedIn buttons to share it over social media.
+- Click the email, Facebook, X, or LinkedIn buttons to share the scene over social media.

 - Click Copy